-- 1. Inspection will include, at a minimum, structural integrity, stability, condition of hardware, and condition of any safety devices (barriers, walls, etc.).
+1. Inspection will include at a minimum; structural integrity, stability, condition of hardware, condition of any safety devices (barriers, walls, etc.).
 Inspection will ideally be made with a maximum load of armored combatants on board the siege structure.
 Inspection will include a demonstration of mobility if the structure is designed to be mobile.
-Please refer to Society siege rules for approved structure construction methods. - 2.
-If you are planning to bring a siege structure, make sure that the Siege MiC has been informed of it and inspected prior to a battle, so you do not bring it miles and miles and then find out that it will not be allowed.
+(Please refer to Society Siege rules for Approved Structure Construction.)

+2. If you are planning to bring a siege structure to Pennsic, make sure that a Siege marshal in your kingdom has been informed of it and inspected it prior to a battle, or contact the Siege MIC about it before Pennsic so you do not bring it miles and miles and then find out it will not be allowed.